Friday 25 October 2013

 Despite the freedom which the green light offers, caution still has to be exercised.

-We find that certain organisations give a “green light” to different types of foods, which they certify as Halaal, but which are sometimes not Halaal.
-This results in great spiritual harm and damage, because the Muslim believes he is traveling through a green light – so to speak, whereas the other party is driving through the red light, certifying some products as Halaal, without proper investigation or due to negligence.
+We find that certain organisations give a “green light” to different types of foods which they certify as Halaal, but which are sometimes not Halaal.
+This results in great spiritual harm and damage because the Muslim believes he is traveling through a green light – so to speak, whereas the other party is driving through the red light, certifying some products as Halaal without proper investigation or due to negligence.

-…In South Africa, the United Kingdom and other parts of the world, the Muslim communities have been left shaken at times, at the sheer carelessness in Halaal certification - of various items which have traces of pork, beef burgers which have horse meat, chickens which have not been slaughtered in accordance to Islamic law, and impure and Haraam ingredients introduced into other foods, which are certified Halaal.
-Even the non-Muslims are reeling in shock at the kind of ingredients that are brought into the meat they are consuming.
-It is now common knowledge to all, that many, many meat products and other foods on the market have incorrect labels - which leaves the Muslim especially, victim to both, ill-health and spiritual degeneration.
+…In South Africa, the United Kingdom and other parts of the world, the Muslim communities have been left shaken at times at the sheer carelessness in Halaal certification - of various items which have traces of pork, beef burgers which have horse meat, chickens which have not been slaughtered in accordance to Islamic law, and impure and Haraam ingredients introduced into other foods, which are certified Halaal.
+The non-Muslims too are reeling in shock at the kind of ingredients that are brought into the meat they are consuming.
+It is now common knowledge to all that many meat products and other foods on the market have incorrect labels - which leaves the Muslim especially, victim to both ill-health and spiritual degeneration.
+So, nowadays, a Muslim must be extremely careful and cautious even at the "green light".

-Similarly, we have Ulama-e-Soo, or other groups, parties, sects whose teachings or belief systems are on the “blink” – so to speak.
-They are corrupt and present a different version of Islam, which is contaminated with Bid’aat and Haraam – which is not Islam, in its true and pristine form.
+We also have the experience where the traffic light is on the blink.
+Drivers have to then take extra precaution and manoeuvre themselves safely through such intersections – because the traffic lights or robots are not working and there are vehicles driving across. …Similarly, we have Ulama-e-Soo or other groups, parties, sects whose teachings or belief systems are on the “blink” – so to speak.
+They are corrupt and present a different version of Islam, contaminated with Bid’aat and Haraam – which is not Islam, in its true and pristine form. …The Muslim has to thus be all the more cautious and manoeuvre himself safely through these evils and fitan as well.
+Shiaism, Qadianism and other distorted belief systems have been established throughout the world, working towards ensnaring the unwary and unsuspecting Muslims.

 Whilst traffic lights establish control and smooth flow of traffic, Islam establishes harmony in a person’s life – with the fulfilment of the rights of Allah Ta’ala as well as the rights of creation.
 When we follow through with practising on Dien, we will enjoy peace, Sukoon and happiness.

-May Allah Ta’ala protect us all, give us a good understanding, true appreciation, and the courage to restrain from Haraam.
+May Allah Ta’ala protect us all, give us a good understanding, true appreciation and the courage to restrain from Haraam.

 [2] An-Nasaa’ee